-Routines can be the backbone of day to day life for anyone.
+Routines can be the backbone of day-to-day life for anyone.
 This is particularly true for children with autism.
 Creating a consistent daily schedule is essential for children with ASD to thrive and cope in any environment.
 Routines, especially when pairing with ABA strategies, help reduce tantrums and stress, while fostering a sense of order in your child’s life.

-Research Support for Routines
+Research Support for Daily Routines

 Research supports the importance of consistency in daily routines for children of all developmental levels and learning abilities.
 Strengths in their social-emotional health show a 47% increase over time when they experience structure and consistency in their daily routines.
 Daily routines also support: